paulbrodersen/somnotate/README.md

 The combination of these two algorithms results in a fast, automated state annotation that has a high accuracy compared to a human consensus state sequence.
-Furthermore the algorithm is remarkably robust to mislabelled training data, artefacts, and other outliers.
+Furthermore, this approach is remarkably robust to mislabelled training data, artefacts, and other outliers.

 ## Installation instructions